kiwifarmit/kf_control4_driver_set/readme.md

 The `skc4` folder contains our Lua library that we used to develop other drivers and includes utility modules and functions to generate or speed up development.

 All other folders contain the Lua source code of our drivers.
 Inside each folder, you will find a subfolder named `encrypted` with a compiled version ready for use.
+We have removed all licensing systems so that the drivers can be used freely.

 **Note: we do not provide any support, but we are happy that [our work can be useful to other developers or enthusiasts](LICENSE).**